Bayesian test of normality versus a Dirichlet process mixture alternative: A Dirichlet mixture of normals method for testing normality

-In light of Theorem~\ref{thm:embedding}, it is tempting to choose $\pi_1 = \pi_0$ so that the elements of $\RR^p \times \LL_p$ are weighted the same under the null and alternative models. \citet{berger.guglielmi.2001} find this reasoning insufficient and argue that the choice $\pi_1 = \pi_0$ is partially justified whenever the predictive distribution of a hypothetical sample of size $\nmin$ is the same under the two models, where $\nmin$ is the minimal sample size needed to obtain a proper posterior for $(\mu,\Lambda)$ under either model.
-They refer to this property as predictive matching.
+In light of the null embedding property, it is tempting to choose $\pi_1 = \pi_0$ so that the elements of $\RR^p \times \TT_p$ are weighted the same under the null and alternative models. \citet{berger2001bayesian} find this reasoning insufficient and argue that the choice $\pi_1 = \pi_0$ is partially justified whenever the predictive distribution of a hypothetical sample of size $\nmin$ is the same under the two models, where $\nmin$ is the minimal sample size needed to obtain a proper posterior for $(\mu,\sigma)$ under either model.
+They refer to this property as ``predictive matching''.